apache/mesos/docs/high-availability-framework-guide.md

   executors.
 Persistent volumes and dynamic reservations on the removed agent will be preserved.

-  * A removed agent can rejoin the cluster by restarting the `mesos-slave` process.
-When a removed agent is shutdown by the master, Mesos ensures that the next time `mesos-slave` is started (using the same work directory at the same host), the agent will receive a new agent ID; in effect, the agent will be treated as a newly joined agent.
+  * A removed agent can rejoin the cluster by restarting the `mesos-agent` process.
+When a removed agent is shutdown by the master, Mesos ensures that the next time `mesos-agent` is started (using the same work directory at the same host), the agent will receive a new agent ID; in effect, the agent will be treated as a newly joined agent.
 The agent will retain any previously created persistent volumes and dynamic reservations, although the agent ID